Maria Kirilenko: 2012: 4th place at 2012 Olympics

-Kirilenko began her 2012 season at the Apia International Sydney in Sydney.
+Kirilenko began her 2012 season at the Sydney International.
 She lost in the second round of qualifying to Sofia Arvidsson.
-Seeded twenty-seventh at the Australian Open, Kirilenko retired during her third-round match against second seed Petra Kvitová due to an upper left leg injury.
+Seeded 27th at the Australian Open, Kirilenko retired during her third-round match against second seed Petra Kvitová due to an upper left leg injury.

-Seeded fourth at the PTT Pattaya Open, Kirilenko reached the final where she was defeated by third seed Daniela Hantuchová.
-In Doha at the Qatar Total Open, Kirilenko lost in the second round to fourteenth seed Svetlana Kuznetsova.
-At the Dubai Tennis Championships, Kirilenko was defeated in the second round by Ana Ivanovic.
-Seeded twentieth at the BNP Paribas Open, Kirilenko advanced to the quarterfinal where she lost to second seed Maria Sharapova.
-Seeded twenty-second in Miami at the Sony Ericsson Open, Kirilenko was defeated in the fourth round by seventh seed Marion Bartoli.
+Seeded fourth at the Pattaya Open, Kirilenko reached the final where she was defeated by third seed Daniela Hantuchová.
+In Doha at the Qatar Ladies Open, Kirilenko lost in the second round to 14th seed Svetlana Kuznetsova.
+At the Dubai Championships, Kirilenko was defeated in the second round by Ana Ivanovic.
+Seeded 20th at Indian Wells, Kirilenko advanced to the quarterfinal where she lost to second seed Maria Sharapova.
+Seeded 22nd at the Miami Open, Kirilenko was defeated in the fourth round by seventh seed Marion Bartoli.

 Kirilenko began her clay-court season at the Estoril Open.
 Seeded second, she lost in the second round to qualifier Karin Knapp.
-Seeded sixteenth at the Mutua Madrid Open, Kirilenko was defeated in the second round by Ekaterina Makarova.
-Seeded sixteenth in Rome at the Italian Open, Kirilenko lost in the first round to Flavia Pennetta.
+Seeded 16th at the Madrid Open, Kirilenko was defeated in the second round by Ekaterina Makarova.
+Seeded 16th in Rome at the Italian Open, she lost in the first round to Flavia Pennetta.
 Seeded third at the Internationaux de Strasbourg, Kirilenko retired during her first-round match against Sloane Stephens due to a right ankle injury.
-Seeded sixteenth at the French Open, Kirilenko was defeated in the second round by Klára Zakopalová.
+Seeded 16th at the French Open, she was defeated in the second round by Klára Zakopalová.

-Kirilenko played only one tournament before Wimbledon which was the UNICEF Open.
+Kirilenko played only one tournament before Wimbledon which was the Rosmalen Open.
 Seeded fifth, she lost in the first round to Francesca Schiavone.
-Kirilenko then played at the Wimbledon Championships where she was the seventeenth seed.
+Kirilenko then played at the Wimbledon Championships where she was the 17th seed.
 She had sudden success reaching the round of 16 for the first time with easy wins over Alexandra Cadanțu, Lourdes Domínguez Lino and Sorana Cîrstea.
-She had officially reached the second week of all four majors.
-She defeated thirtieth seed Peng Shuai to reach her second Grand Slam quarterfinal and her first at Wimbledon.
+Kirilenko had officially reached the second week of all four majors.
+She defeated 30th seed Peng Shuai to reach her second Grand Slam quarterfinal and her first at Wimbledon.
 After almost three hours of play, three rain delays and switching courts, she eventually lost in a very close and tough quarterfinal to third seed and eventual finalist Agnieszka Radwańska.